karishmagarikapalli/VirtualReality_Project_2/README.md

 # 2020: Survival
 ## Abstract
 The main idea of the game is to navigate through multiple levels of this game without catching COVID virus.
 A player enters each level outside of a building, with a mask on and fully sanitized.
-Once the game starts, the player has to navigate through a map to reach entrance of another buliding.
-As the player progresses through the level, they have to dodge various particles of viruses in the air (whose occurrence depends on how populus the environment is).
-In case they encounter a virus once, they loose their mask.
-When they encounter the virus again, they loose health points and eventually get infected (loose the game).
+Once the game starts, the player has to navigate through a map to reach entrance of another building.
+As the player progresses through the level, they have to dodge various particles of viruses in the air (whose occurrence depends on how populous the environment is).
+In case they encounter a virus once, they lose their mask.
+When they encounter the virus again, they lose health points and eventually get infected (loose the game).
 The player can find sanitizer stations and masks along the way at a few places to restock and replenish their health.
-The end goal is for the player to reach the finish point with a mask on and with a threshhold health level.
+The end goal is for the player to reach the finish point with a mask on and with a threshold health level.

 ## Game Rules
-- Ojective of the player is to reach FINISH, from START, of the level with a mask on and threshhold health
+- Ojective of the player is to reach FINISH, from START, of the level with a mask on and threshold health
 - If the player loses health completely, game is lost
-- Player is presented with a map in very level and has to chose a path to navigate through
+- Player is presented with a map in very level and has to choose a path to navigate through
-- Every path has direction arrows to poin the way for the player
+- Every path has direction arrows to point the way for the player
 - Sanitizer restores some health for the player by killing virus they come in contact with
 - Masks help players not get infected, they disappear when in contact with virus
 - Players can find Mask stands and Sanitizer stations along their path